daviskoh/codestars/prework.md

 What are global variables?

 Global variables are variables that can be accessed in any file without explicity inclusion.
+In Objective-C, it is one of 2 ways to define constants.

 Explain what a callback is.
 How might callbacks be useful?